-In scenarios 1 and 2, all methods present FWER close to the targeted $0.05$, with the {\it Auxiliary-Augmented} procedure being slightly anti-conservative (FWER $\sim 6\%)$ and {\it FAB} slightly conservative (FWER $\sim 3\%).$ We note that the {\it Auxiliary-Augmented} with the the bootstrap calibration procedure described in \secname~\ref{sec:boot_calibration} controls the FWER at the nominal level.
-In scenario 3, where the auxiliary outcomes incorrectly suggest no treatment effects in all the subgroups, the performance of the {\it Auxiliary-Augmented} procedure is slightly worse than the other methods.
+In scenarios 1 and 2, all methods present FWER close to the targeted $0.05$, with {\it Auxiliary-Augmented} being slightly anti-conservative (FWER $\sim 6\%)$ and {\it FAB} slightly conservative (FWER $\sim 3\%).$ We note that {\it Auxiliary-Augmented} with the bootstrap calibration procedure described in \secname~\ref{sec:boot_calibration} controls the FWER at the nominal level.
+In scenario 3, where the auxiliary outcomes incorrectly suggest no treatment effects in all the subgroups, the performance of {\it Auxiliary-Augmented} is slightly worse than the other methods.
 For example, with $R_{k,c} = 2,$ {\it Auxiliary-Augmented} rejects $H_{0,1}$ in $56.5\%$ of the simulation replicates compared to $63.8\%$ with the {\it Holm} procedure.
-In scenario 4, where the auxiliary variable correctly suggests the presence of a treatment effect for group 1, we observe a $27\%$ increase in the proportion of rejections of $H_{0,1}$ (true positive results) for {\it Auxiliary-Augmented} compared to {\it Holm}.
-For example, when $R_{k,c}=1$, {\it Auxiliary-Augmented} rejects $H_{0,1}$ approximately $80\%$ of the time, compared to $63\%$ for {\it Holm} procedure.
-Finally, in scenario 5, where there is a positive treatment effect for the primary outcome in subgroups $k=1,$ but a negative effect for the auxiliary outcome in the same subgroup, the performance of the {\it Auxiliary-Augmented} procedure deteriorates, as expected.
-The proportion of replicates with the rejection of $H_{0,1}$ is approximately $0.28$ for $R_{k,c} =1,2,10,$ compared to $0.62$ of the {\it Holm} procedure.
+In scenario 4, where the auxiliary variable correctly suggests the presence of a treatment effect for group 1, we observe a higher proportion of $H_{0,1}$ rejections (true positives) with {\it Auxiliary-Augmented} compared to {\it Holm}.
+For example, when $R_{k,c}=1$, {\it Auxiliary-Augmented} rejects $H_{0,1}$ approximately $80\%$ of the time, compared to $63\%$ for {\it Holm}.
+In scenario 5, where treatment effects in subgroups $k=1$ are discordant, the performance of {\it Auxiliary-Augmented} deteriorates, as expected.
+The proportion of replicates with the rejection of $H_{0,1}$ is approximately $0.28$ for $R_{k,c} =1,2,10,$ compared to $0.62$ of {\it Holm}.

 Study teams and biostatisticians can use the utility function~\eqref{eq:utility_ex1} with parameter $\lambda$ selected to ensure a positive utility when the number of true positive results exceeds the number of false positives.
 In our simulations, $\lambda = 0.5$ when $K=2$, and $\lambda =1$ when $K=6$.
 We tested the prior model described in Section~\ref{sec:multipleTestRes}, with hyperparameters listed in \tablename~\ref{tab:s1}, across a broad range of scenarios.
 As expected, substantial improvements in operating characteristics had been apparent in scenarios where treatment effects concentrate in a small fraction of subgroups.
 More generally, with these choices of utility criteria and modeling, when the likelihood of discordant treatment effects between primary and auxiliary outcomes is minimal, we expect moderate-to-large improvements of operating characteristics.
 However, if the likelihood of discordant effects is moderate to high, we recommend a comprehensive assessment of hypothetical scenarios, including potential discrepancies between the distribution of actual outcomes and the Bayesian model, based on simulations.